StoneOrbits/VortexEngine/docs/spark_upgrade_guide.md

   <img src="assets/images/spark-firmware-update.png">
 </div>

- - Wait for the firmware flash to complete

- - Unplug the Spark and cycle the power switch to verify it turns on
+ - Let the firmware flash complete, unplug the Spark, then flip the power switch to check that it turns on

  - Cycle through all of the modes to verify the flash was successful